rundeck/docs/docs/learning/howto/runner-service-windows.md

 ![Runner Project Association](/assets/img/raas9.png)<br>

-9. Click the "Download" button to get the Enterprise Runner `.jar` file, this file must be run in the Windows target node.
+9. Click the "Download" button to get the Enterprise Runner `.jar` file, this file must be run on the Windows host.
 Click the "Close and Complete" button.

 ![Confirmation Screen](/assets/img/raas6.png)<br>